FAQs

 Community Impact

 Neighbors from adjoining properties, or who live within a close proximity of the development can anticipate and expect a beautiful and well-maintained, luxury residential community for those “55 and older.”
-The local community will benefit from experiencing less traffic, as well as a reduction in roadway noise.
-The building of this development will further enhance and improve local property values.
-Businesses will continue to operate on the property until permits are issued.

 Economic Impact